Armalite/lets-try-materialize/README.md

 Currently the pipeline subscribes to the financial securities market orders stream: https://www.pubnub.com/developers/realtime-data-streams/financial-securities-market-orders/

+The steps outlined below also sets up a Metabase server running in docker, within which you can connect the Postgres DB instance containing the stream processed data.
+This will allow you to stand up visualizations/dashboards that will update with millisecond latency (near real time)

 # 1. Local Environment Setup

  1. Clone this repository